Visit the Museum

 The Airborne & Special Operations Museum is the most advanced of all the Army museums and prides itself on attention to detail, evident in the accessibility of the museum to all visitors.
 Handicap parking is available near the entrance, and all exhibits and the grounds are designed for everyone to enjoy.
 Gently sloping walkways surround the building, and a wide sweeping path winds its way through the main exhibit area.
 The museum has three wheelchairs available for those who require them.

-There is plenty of parking available in front of the museum, and we have the ability to accomodate RVs and Buses.
-Overflow and large vehicle parking is available on the other side of the train tracks, behind the train station.
-There are signs that lead the way.
+There is plenty of parking available in front of the museum, and we have the ability to accommodate RVs and Buses.
+Large vehicle parking is available along Hillsborough Street and in the parking lot adjacent to the North Carolina State Veterans Park.

 Your Cooperation Please